-The CUBE is a single compartment with 46RU of 19" rack mounting space (40RU horizontal, 6RU vertical), a 12kBTU DC powered HVAC system.
+The CUBE consists of a single compartment with 39RU of 19" horizontal rack mounting space, 6RU of 19" vertical rack mounting space, and a 17kBTU HVAC system.

 Figure 2 shows the CUBE dimensions.
 Figure 3 shows the main components of the CUBE.